sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 **Option 1: Key-based**

 This option requires your AWS access key and secret key pair.
 Cloudbreak will use these keys to launch the resources.
-If you choose this option, you must provide the access and secret keys later in the Cloudbreak web UI later when creating a credential.
+You must provide the access and secret keys later in the Cloudbreak web UI later when creating a credential.

-All you need to do at this point is check your AWS account and make sure that you can access this key pair.
+If you choose this option, all you need to do at this point is check your AWS account and make sure that you can access this key pair.
 You can generate new access and secret keys from the **IAM Console** > **Users**.
 Next, select a user and click on the **Security credentials** tab.

-**Option2: Role-based**
+**Option 2: Role-based**

+>>>> TO-DO: This section needs more work.
+We should add a video showing how to create a policy and then create a role.
+Also, the part about the cross-account access is not clear.

 This requires that you create two IAM roles: one to grant Cloudbreak access to allow Cloudbreak to assume AWS roles (using the "AssumeRole" policy) and the second one to provide Cloudbreak with the capabilities required for cluster creation (using the "cb-policy" policy).
 You can perform these steps in the **IAM console**, on the **Policies** page via the **Create Policy** option, and on the **Roles** page via the **Create Role** option.